 - A. Awareness Programming: institutional action designed to communicate the prevalence of sexual violence, including without limitation training, poster and flyer campaigns, electronic communications, films, guest speakers, symposia, conferences, seminars, or panel discussions. - B. Bystander Intervention: the act of challenging the social norms that support, condone, or permit sexual discrimination, harassment and/or misconduct.
 A bystander is anyone who observes an emergency or a situation that looks like someone could use some help.
 They must then decide if they are comfortable stepping in and offering assistance. - C. Confidential Advisor: a person who is employed or contracted by the College to provide emergency and ongoing support to student survivors of sexual violence.
 Confidential advisors receive 40 hours of training on sexual violence before being designated as confidential advisors, and thereafter receive a minimum of six hours of annual training on issues related to sexual violence.
 Confidential advisors also receive period training on the College administrative process, interim protective measures and accommodations, and complaint resolution procedures.
 Confidential advisors may include persons employed by a community-based sexual assault crisis center with whom the College partners.
-Individuals designated as "Responsible Employees" in Section VII(B), below, are not confidential advisors. - D. Consent: Consent is knowing, voluntary and clear permission by word or action, to engage in mutually agreed upon sexual activity.
+Individuals designated as "Responsible Employees" in Section VII(B), below, are not confidential advisors.

+D. Consent: Consent is knowing, voluntary and clear permission by word or action, to engage in mutually

+- agreed upon sexual activity.
 Consent may not be inferred from silence, passivity, or a lack of verbal or physical resistance.
 A person's manner of dress does not constitute consent.
 Past consent to sexual activities, or a current or previous dating relationship, does not imply ongoing or future consent.
 Consent to some sexual contact (such as kissing or fondling) cannot be presumed to be consent for other sexual activity (such as intercourse).
 Consent to engage in sexual activity with one person does not constitute consent to engage in sexual activity with another person.
 Consent may be withdrawn at any time.
 A person cannot consent to sexual activity if that person is unable to understand the nature of the activity or give knowing consent due to circumstances, including without limitation the following: 1) the person is incapacitated due to the use or influence of alcohol or drugs; 2) the person is asleep or unconscious; 3) the person is under age; or 4) the person is incapacitated due to a mental disability.
-The existence of consent is based on the totality of the circumstances, including the context in which the alleged incident occurred.
-Coercion, force, or the threat of either invalidates consent. - E. Dating Violence: The term dating violence means violence committed by a person: 1) who is or has been in a social relationship of a romantic or intimate nature with the victim; and 2) where the existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - F. Domestic Violence: Includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the State of Illinois, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the State of Illinois. - G. Hate Crime: an act or an attempted act that violates a criminal statute by any person that in any way constitutes an expression of hostility toward the victim because of his or her sex, race, ethnicity, religion, age, disability, national origin, sexual orientation, or gender-related identity, color, marital status, military status or unfavorable military discharge. - H. Hostile Environment Caused by Sexual Harassment: a sexually harassing hostile environment is created when conduct by an individual is so severe, pervasive or persistent that it denies or limits an individual's ability to participate in or receive the benefits, services or opportunities of the College's educational programs or activities or the individual's employment access, benefits or opportunities.
-In determining whether a hostile environment has been created, the conduct in question will be considered from both a subjective and an objective perspective of a reasonable person in the alleged victim's position, considering all the
+The existence of consent is based on the totality of the circumstances, including the context in which the alleged - E. Dating Violence: The term dating violence means violence committed by a person: 1) who is or has been in a social relationship of a romantic or intimate nature with the victim; and 2) where the existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.